 - True copies of U.S. passports

 - Forms DS-3053-Statement of Consent: Issuance of US Passport to a Minor.
-Please print form from this link and bring your Form DS-3053 with the top section completed and NOT signed.
-Also bring your passport or cedula and a copy as identification.
-There’s no fee required.
+Please print form from this link and bring your Form DS-3053 with the TOP section completed and NOT signed.
+Also bring your passport or cedula and a PHOTOCOPY as identification.
+There’s no fee for this service.

 - Sworn affidavits: A sworn statement prepared and provided by the affiant (you).
 Affidavits are used in many different situations for many different purposes.
 We cannot prepare affidavits, and we cannot advise on the specific language needed in individual cases.
 Please consult a lawyer or other advisor for that type of assistance before bringing affidavits to be executed.

 - Freedom of Information Act (FOIA) request forms.